sassoftware/quickstart-sas-viya-gcp/README.md

             - ssh-key: Enter your SSH PUBLIC KEY.
 This will get added to the authorized_keys file on all VMs created by this Quick Start so you connect using ssh.
+            - OLCROOTPW and OLCUSERPW: passwords.
+              Used for initial identity for SAS Viya adminuser and sasuser
+            - DEPLOYMENT_DATA_LOCATION:

+        (Optional)
         - File: templates/vms.jinja
             - machineType: Set to minimum configuration for each VM.
 For a complete list of machines available run: